georgizk/ims-release/docs/apispec.md

 Name | Type | Description
 -----|------|------------
-projectName | string | The name of a project chapter | integer | The chapter number version | integer | The version number of the release, starting from 1 page | integer | The page number, starting from 1 ext | string | The filetype extension of the page's file
+projectName | string | The name of a project chapter | string | The chapter number version | integer | The version number of the release, starting from 1 page | string | The page number, starting from 1 ext | string | The filetype extension of the page's file

 #### Response